 Norovirus on Cruise Ships

-When a norovirus outbreak occurred on Royal Caribbean International’s Oasis of the Seas last year, media reports dubbed norovirus as the “cruise ship illness”, after over 250 passengers and crew were struck down by norovirus while cruising in the Caribbean Sea.
+When a norovirus outbreak occurred on Royal Caribbean International’s Oasis of the Seas in 2019, media reports dubbed norovirus as the “cruise ship illness”, after over 250 passengers and crew were struck down by norovirus while cruising in the Caribbean Sea.